 - 13. Should I fight my ticket or just pay the fine?

 If you have been injured by a speeding car, call our Las Vegas personal injury attorneys to learn more.
 You may be eligible for compensatory damages.

 1. What are the laws for speeding in a school zone in Nevada?

 Speeding in school zones is not a distinct offense from speeding.
 Instead, it is an added penalty for the underlying speeding charge.
 But note that hitting a pedestrian or bicyclist while speeding is automatically charged as reckless driving.

 Nevada law prohibits people from driving faster than 15 miles per hour in a school zone, which are sections of streets which are adjacent to school property.
 Nevada law also prohibits people from driving faster than 25 miles per hour in a school crossing zone, which are sections of streets not adjacent to school property that pupils cross while following a designated walking route to school.

 Note that drivers are also not allowed to make a U-turn or to overtake and pass another vehicle in a school zone or school crossing zone.1

-Also see our article on stopping for a school crossing guard in Nevada.
+Also see our article on stopping for a school crossing guard.